 - documents in Team Folder libraries and Secured Folder libraries must have exactly one attachment

 - documents in Document Management libraries can have no attachments, one attachment or several attachments

 The sharing permissions of attachments are the same as the document they are attached to.

 Learn more: What are document attachments?

-A category is a type of custom property in a document, with a set of values that are defined by library administrators.
-For example, a category named "Manufacturer" could have a list of predefined manufacturers.
-Users can select one of the predefined values for a category in an AODocs document.
+A category is a type of field you can assign to a custom property in an AODocs document.
+A category is composed of a set of defined values.
+For example, a category named Manufacturer could have a list of predefined manufacturers.
+Users can select predefined values for a category in a drop-down list in the edit mode of a document.

 Learn more: What are categories?

 Check-out is an action that creates a draft version of an AODOcs document.
 A subset of users can update the draft.
 Other users can’t access the draft, but can access the main version of the document, in read only.